 The kids start school.
 The weather changes.
 You have to travel by air.
 You visit someone in the hospital.
 At some point or another, you’re going to come into contact with germs.

 You know the feeling.
 That tickle in your throat, or that tightness between your cheekbones and your nose, that initial chill — your body gives you clear signals you’re getting sick.

 Once a cold strikes, you might think you’re past the point of no return, that you have to let it run its course.
 But there are things you can do make yourself a little stronger, to stop a cold in its tracks or shorten the duration.

 Read on to learn the best tips for how to get rid of a cold fast.

-Take a detox bath to soothe symptoms
+Take a detox bath to soothe cold symptoms

 When you have a cold, soaking your cares away in the tub makes you feel better almost instantly.
 The warm water relaxes stiff muscles and joints, while the moist air opens up congested sinuses and calms coughing.
 Adding things like essential oils, epsom salts, and bentonite clay can turn your plain old soak into a detox bath.